johnliu55tw/debian-packaging/README.md

  -- John Liu <johnliu55tw@gmail.com>  Sat, 14 Nov 2020 12:57:35 +0800
 ```

-Three import things to note here:
+**Three import things to note** while you're editing the change log:

-1. **Version number (`2.10-2ubuntu2ppa1`)**: If you're creating an alternative version of a package
+1. **Version number (`2.10-2ubuntu2ppa2`)**: If you're creating an alternative version of a package
    already available in Ubuntu's repositories, you should ensure that:
    - Your package supersedes the official Ubuntu version
    - Future Ubuntu versions will supersede your package

-   I've added a suffix `ppa1` to the original version number to achieve this.
+   I've added a suffix `ppa2` to the original version number to achieve this.
    See https://help.launchpad.net/Packaging/PPA/BuildingASourcePackage#Versioning
    for more detail about versioning your package.